-CIOL has been researching sources of information on Brexit in advance of the end of the transition period on 31 December 2020.
-We hope these will be of help to our members, as well as other translators and interpreters, who sell their professional services from the UK to the EU, the EEA (EU plus Norway, Iceland and Liechtenstein), or Switzerland, or vice versa, or who are UK nationals based in an EU/EEA country or Switzerland and working across borders within the EU/EEA/ Switzerland.
+The Chartered Institute of Linguist has been researching sources of information on Brexit, ahead of the end of the transition period on 31 December.
+We hope these will be of help to our members, and other translators and interpreters, who sell their professional services from the UK to the EU, the EEA (EU plus Norway, Iceland and Liechtenstein), or Switzerland; or vice versa; or who are UK nationals based in an EU/EEA country or Switzerland and working across borders within the EU/EEA/ Switzerland.

 1. There is very little information on how services are being handled in negotiations on the future relationship between the EU and the UK.
 The starting point for the negotiations was the Withdrawal Agreement, an international treaty which forms part of UK law.
 There is a handful of mentions of services in the Agreement (on VAT refunds, intellectual property and public procurement).
 There are also sections on self-employed people, frontier workers and recognition of qualifications:

 2. The EU negotiating position for talks on the future relationship, published in February, sets out ambitions for: